AGENDA

 - Buffalo hunting before ~1880 (commons = public herds)

-Applications
+Applications of coercion:

-- National park access--allocate entry
+- National park access--payment, reservations, timed entry

 - Dumping in stream--laws, fines